Safety Measures and Risk Assessment

 3. Risk Assessment

-Before the start of every season we do risk assessment of trips with our team.
+Before the start of every season, we do a risk assessment of trips with our team.
 Our team have wealth of experience in this field and together we ensure a sound decision if we need to change any aspects of the trip due to any circumstances.

 4. Experienced team